lior-armiev-microsoft/gbb-legal-plugin/README.md

 3. Navigate to the solution directory.
 4. Run `npm install` to install dependencies.
 5. Start the plugin with `npm start`.

+>[!NOTE]
+> Next Steps are for the backend server (PromptFlow), there are 2 options, runing local PF or runing Docker file, the Docker is recomanded for fast Demo, the local is recomanded for development and debug

 6. Go to the PrompFlow  folder
 7. If NOT using Docker with PromptFlow you will need to create 1 local connector in PF this can be done using PF Extention, please install PromptFlow Extention for VS Code,